elugens/hello-javascript/docs/general-javascript-questions/data-types/methods-of-primitives.md

 ---

-### Does a primitive remain a primitive or return a primitive value when you use it in conjunction with one of its methods?
+### Does a primitive remain primitive when you use it in conjunction with one of its methods?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, a primitive remains a primitive regardless of what method gets called on it.</div><br />
-  <div><strong>Technical Response:</strong> Yes, a primitive remains a primitive.
-For instance, a string method str.toUpperCase() exists that returns a capitalized string.
-The type of the returned value remains a string.<br />
+  <div><strong>Interview Response:</strong> When a primitive is used in conjunction with one of its methods, it is temporarily converted into an object.
+After execution, it reverts back to a primitive.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />